siroja97/WebbyLabTestMovieSearcher/README.md

 ### Installing

-Install dependencies (in the app root directory)
+Install dependencies (in the clien and server directories)
 ```
 npm install
 ```